amaanalikhan3000/Datathons/Chess Endgame/README.md

-Chess endgames are complex domains which are enumerable.
-Endgame databases are tables of stored game-theoretic values for the enumerated elements (legal positions) of the domain.
-The game-theoretic values stored denote whether or not positions are won for either side, or include also the depth of win (number of moves) assuming minimax-optimal play
+------------------------------------- DATATHON39: CHESS ENDGAME---------------------------------------
+This is a datathon organised by Dphi which started on 2nd July 2021 and ended of 5th of the same.

+The task was to build a machine learning model to calculate the number of moves required to win the game.

-Used XGBClassifier which gave f1score of 84.923 on unseen data
+Used XGBClassifier along with tuning the hyperparameters of the same to get f1 score of 84.923 on unseen data.